learning-zone/angular-basics/README.md

 #### Q. ***What are pipes?***

 A pipe takes in data as input and transforms it to a desired output.
-For example, let us take a pipe to transform a component's birthday property into a human-friendly date using **date** pipe.
+For example, let us take a pipe to transform a component\'s birthday property into a human-friendly date using **date** pipe.
 ```typescript
 import { Component } from '@angular/core';